Last updated: ET

 Dual citizenship is legally recognized in Barbados.

-If you are a Canadian citizen, but also a citizen of Barbados, our ability to offer you consular services may be limited in Barbados.
+If you are a Canadian citizen, but also a citizen of Barbados, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

 The currency is the Barbadian dollar (BBD).
 The U.S. dollar is also widely accepted.
 Three Canadian banks operate on the island, with several branches.
 Royal Bank of Canada normally accepts Canadian bank cards for direct transactions with other banks in Canada.